|

 Blake

-As a senior, he played 4 games for Team Michigan in the Chicago Showcase.
-Blake
+As a HS senior, he played 4 games for Team Michigan in the Chicago Showcase.
+He

 Blake Miller